simsim314/CatForce/README.md

 The first gen encounter is allowed.

+**NOTE** Encounter - defined as active cell from the input pattern is present in the immediate neighborhood of the catalyst.

 `last-gen`

 The last gen to wait for some encounter.
 If no encounter had occured after last-gen the search will move on.